Who is the Scrum Master?

 The Scrum Guide defines the role as someone who upholds the values and principles of Scrum, someone who helps the rest of the team understand Scrum theory, and who supports their growth and maturity as individuals.
 Not everyone can perform this role as the skills required are not easy to learn or master.
+You are required to go for a Certified Scrum Master Course most of the time.
 It’s not that being a Scrum Master is hard, however, many people who take this path do so without a full understanding of what it means to be a Scrum Master.

 So, what exactly is a Scrum Master?